Israel–Turkey relations: 2023 Gaza war and spillover

 In September 2024, at a joint press conference with the chairman of the Presidency of Bosnia and Herzegovina, the Turkish President compared the ongoing Israeli operation with the Srebrenica massacre.
 In addition, the Turkey's National Intelligence Organization chief had a meeting in Ankara with Hamas leaders regarding the ongoing ceasefire negotiations with Israel.

 After the October 2024 Israeli strikes on Iran, the Turkish President said that Israel, with the help of West, is trying to ignite a regional conflict.
 In addition, he gave his support to the Iranian government and people.

 On 13 November 2024, Erdoğan announced that Turkey was severing all its diplomatic relations with Israel due to Israel's reluctance to end the war in Gaza.

 Relations continued to deteriorate throughout 2025.
 In June, Israeli foreign minister Israel Katz told Erdoğan that "a little self-awareness could be helpful" regarding his criticism of Israel's actions in Gaza; he said Erdoğan's comments were hypocritical given the Turkish occupation of Cyprus and invasion of Syria.
 The Turkish Foreign Ministry described Katz's comments as "vile lies and slander" and said Israeli leaders would be held accountable for war crimes in Gaza.
 In August, Netanyahu said he personally recognized the Armenian genocide, though his statement did not constitute formal recognition.
 Turkey retaliated by closing its airspace to Israeli aircraft and cutting off economic relations.

 In November 2025, Turkey announced that it has issued arrest warrants against Benjamin Netanyahu and other senior officials in his government, accusing them of "genocide and crimes against humanity" that Israel has "perpetrated systematically" in Gaza since October 2023.
 The list contained 37 officials, including Israel Katz, Eyal Zamir, and Itamar Ben-Gvir.

+In early September 2026, Israel appointed diplomat Joel Lion as chargé d'affaires in Turkey.
+Lion became Israel's first diplomatic representative in the country since October 2023, while the Israeli embassy remained inactive.

 Intelligence agencies

+Under Erdoğan's leadership, Turkey has expanded its military influence in the region.
+Israeli and Western officials have accused Ankara of allowing Hamas operatives to operate in Turkey, including allegations involving financial and logistical support as well as the granting of Turkish citizenship to some members.
+At the same time Turkish intelligence and police have intensified operations on Israeli intelligence networks tracking Hamas activities in Turkey, while largely overlooking the presence of jihadist groups and Iranian services operating on Turkish soil.
 After Ronen Bar, the head of Shin Bet, said that Israel plans to hunt Hamas members outside of Palestinian territories, including Turkey, Turkish intelligence warned Israel against targeting Hamas members outside of Palestine.

 The next months after this warning, the Turkish authorities arrested a lot of suspects with the accusation of working for Israel, including: